 You can’t talk about BBQ without talking about smoke

-One big mistake that people make when they are BBQing is to add smoke through the entire cooking process.
-But if you add too much smoke, you end-up with a bitter tasting BBQ.
+One big mistake when BBQing is to add smoke through the entire cooking process.
+If you add too much smoke, you’re not going to get the best ‘que possible.

 When you first place a cut of meat on a hot grill, the “pores” of the meat are essentially open.
-But when the surface of your meat reaches a specific temperature, it begins to brown.
+But when the surface of your meat reaches a specific temperature – around 145 internal – it begins to brown (and those pores start to close).
 This is called the Maillard reaction (or the browning reaction).
 This is what gives you the brown color on the outside, this is what creates your bark and this reaction gives you a LOT of flavor.

 Once the browning process occurs, you can’t get anymore smoke into the meat – that part of the cooking process is over.
-I don’t care who you are, it’s just not going to happen.
-All you can do now is add smoke to your bark… and too much smoke on your bark is going to give your BBQ a very bitter taste.
+I don’t care who you are; it’s just not going to happen.
+All you can do now is add smoke to your bark… and too much smoke on your bark is going to give your BBQ a very bitter taste and a black color.

 A lot of people will taste badly cooked BBQ and think that they can taste lighter fluid… but really it’s just the bitterness they taste caused from too much smoke.